• Skip to primary navigation

 Print Recipe Pin Recipe

-Aloo Paratha is a popular dish made by flat rolling potato mix in wheat flour dough and then pan roasting it.
-Aloo Paratha is a lovely & appetizing flat bread loved by millions In India and relished any time - breakfast, lunch or dinner.
-Aloo Paratha Recipe is explained this post with step by step pictures.
+Aloo Paratha is a popular Indian flat bread made by wheat flour, potatoes, spices and herbs.
+Aloo Paratha is from Punjabi Cuisine also called as Aloo ka Paratha, Alu Paratha.
+It is very simple and easy to make yet tastes delicious.
+Aloo Paratha is a lovely & appetizing flat bread loved by millions In India and relished any time – breakfast, lunch or dinner.
+Learn How to make Aloo Paratha with step by step pictures.

 Prep Time10 minutes mins